rinokadijk/vault-cockroach/readme.md

 ## HashiCorp Vault single instance and Cockroach DB 3-node cluster with Mutual TLS encryption

+This example is used as part of this [blog post](https://rinokadijk.github.io/vault-cockroach/).
 This setup is NOT PRODUCTION READY!

 It demonstrates how to use the Vault api to issue certificates for a secure CockroachDB cluster.